OseasSon/OseasSon/README.md

 A passionate still learning developer from Brazil living in Dublin.

-🔭 I’m currently working on projects for my college.
+🔭 I’m currently working on academic projects.

 📫 How to reach me oseas.filho@hotmail.com